 Zita Cobb

-Zita Cobb is a Canadian business leader and social entrepreneur who founded Shorefast to drive community-based economic development on Fogo Island.
-A former tech executive, she has earned national honours and global recognition for advancing regenerative tourism and place-based economies.
+Zita Cobb is a Canadian business leader who founded Shorefast to drive community-based economic development on Fogo Island.
+A former tech executive, she has earned national honours and global recognition for advancing regenerative tourism, cultural preservation, and place-based, sustainable economies.

 Denis Dubois